 Pacific sailfin tang, eastern sailfin tang, ringed tang, surgeonfish

 |Origin||Oceania, the Indian Ocean, and the South Pacific|

 |Care||Easy to intermediate|

 |pH||8.1 to 8.4|

 |Temperature||75 to 82 F (25 to 28 C)|

 The sailfin tang is mostly found in seaward reefs and lagoons along the waters of the South Pacific, the Indian Ocean, and Oceania.
 In the Pacific, these fish are found in places like Indonesia, northern and southern Japan, the Hawaiian Islands, the Tuamoto islands, Rapa Island, southern regions of the Great Barrier Reef, and New Caledonia.

-They can live in waters to a depth of 3 to 200 feet or more.
+They can live in waters to a depth of three feet to 200 feet or more.
 The young ones are solitary by nature and like to spend their time mostly hidden behind rocks, corals, and turbid reefs.
 They prefer coral areas having strong water currents.

 Colors and Markings

 The sailfin tang has a disc-shaped body comprised of a huge anal fin, an elevated dorsal fin, and an extended snout.
 The pharyngeal teeth are fewer in number and larger in size compared to some of the other species in the Zebrasoma genus.
 It has scalpels that are sharp spine-like structures located on both sides of the caudal peduncle; these structures serve as defense mechanisms and help the fish to exert domination.
 The scalpels are folded inside a groove when they are not in use.